Mera Peak Climbing

 Mera Peak Climbing route

-The journey to the Mera Peak climbing starts with the swashbuckling flight experience up to Lukla, the tiny Himalayan town.
+The journey to the Mera Peak Climbing starts with the swashbuckling flight experience up to Lukla, the tiny Himalayan town.
 The trekking trail for almost six days takes you to the rhododendron forests; oak, silver fir, and birch woods are also the trek’s highlights.
-These trekking activities help you get acclimatized before starting your peak climbing journey at Mera Peak.
+These trekking activities help you acclimate before starting your peak climbing journey at Mera Peak.

 The Mera Base Camp is located at the Mera Glacier.
 The Mera Peak crevasse is 5800m, while the first camp will be 3000m.
 The jaw-dropping views of Kanchenjunga, Makalu, Everest, Lhotse, Cho Oyu, and Ama Dablam treat you magnificently, assisting you in forgetting all the hardships during the climbing of the mountain.

 Come and be a part of this fantastic journey to the Himalayas.
 Make your memory tale about the heroism of the Mera Peak Climbing.
-Peregrine Team would help you fulfilling your climbing dream.
+Peregrine Team would help you fulfill your climbing dream.

 Mera Peak Climbing Detail Itinerary